 Performance Standards for In Vitro Test Methods for Skin Corrosion

 At the request of the U.S. Environmental Protection Agency, ICCVAM established performance standards for in vitro test methods for skin corrosion.
-These performance standards were based on ICCVAM evaluations of in vitro methods to identify potential dermal corrosives; they can be used to evaluate the usefulness and limitations of other test methods that are based on similar scientific principles that measure or predict the same biological or toxic effect.
+These performance standards were based on ICCVAM evaluations of in vitro methods—in particular, in vitro methods to identify potential dermal corrosives.
+The resulting document delivers performance standards to evaluate the usefulness and limitations of other test methods that are based on similar scientific principles.

 Details of the Performance Standards